hbrawnak/Commission-calculator/README.md

 ````

 ````
-Note: 2 different commands because of the caching mechanism I have used in the project.
+Note: 2 different commands of unittest because of the caching mechanism I have used in the project.
 When all tests run at a time, the app caches the value from CalculatorTest.php, then In CommissionTest.php expected output doesn't match.
 So the calculator test and service test should be run individually.